ulala-x/net-zmq/docs/api-usage.md

 ### Poller

+- Create Poller instances with appropriate capacity
+- Store socket indices returned by Add() for event checking
-- Use polling for multiple socket I/O
+- Use polling for multiple socket I/O multiplexing
-- Set reasonable timeout values
+- Set reasonable timeout values (-1 for infinite, 0 for non-blocking, positive for timeout)
-- Handle all possible events
+- Handle all possible events (IsReadable, IsWritable, HasError)
-- Consider using separate threads for blocking I/O
+- Use Update() to change events without removing and re-adding sockets
+- Call Clear() to reset and reuse the same Poller instance
+- Always dispose Poller instances when done

 ## Next Steps